FrankYan93/nanotwitter/README.md

 # Interesting Engineering
 1. We can pop up the single tweet when you click on this tweet, which is implemented by ***[JQuery](https://jquery.com/)***.
 2. We have another ***[Sinatra](http://www.sinatrarb.com/)*** application running on ***[Heroku](www.heroku.com)*** that works as a web service for notification.
-3. `shuffle(arr, k)` is an interesting method that input an array and a number k.
+3. We have a special function that the app will recommend some users may interest to current user realized by shuffle. `shuffle(arr, k)` is an interesting method that input an array and a number k.
 Then it will return k random elements without repetition.

 # Getting Started